spoo-me/url-shortener/README.md

 URL_REPORT_WEBHOOK=<valid_webhook_URI>
 ```

+> [!NOTE]
-> **Note**: With this method, you can either use a cloud service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to store the data remotely or you can use a local MongoDB instance.
-If you want to use a local MongoDB instance, your MongoDB URI would be `mongodb://localhost:27017/`.
+> With this method, you can either use a cloud service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to store the data remotely or you can use a local MongoDB instance.
+> If you want to use a local MongoDB instance, your MongoDB URI would be `mongodb://localhost:27017/`.

 ### 🚀 Starting the server